Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Implementation Details

-The details of the testing datasets and the evaluation success criteria are shown in \cref{tab:testing_datasets}.
+The details of the six adopted testing datasets for pairwise registration evaluation and the evaluation success criteria are shown in \cref{tab:pairwise_testing_datasets}.

-For pairwise registration, we follow the generalizability benchmark proposed by BUFFER-X~\cite{seo2025iccv}.
-Since BUFFER-X does not directly provide the testing data for ScanNet++ dataset due to the dataset sharing policies, we exclude ScanNet++ from our benchmark.
-To have enough datasets for indoor depth camera-based point cloud registration evaluation, we additionally add the nothing stands still (NSS) dataset~\cite{sun2025jprs}.
-NSS contains Matterport RGB-D scans of six large indoor areas (offices and construction sites) captured repeatedly over several months as the buildings evolve, leading to large geometric, topological, and appearance changes between fragments~\cite{sun2025jprs}.
-Since our training data do not explicitly consider the temporal change, we adopt the same-stage split in NSS for the evaluation.

-For multi-view registration evaluation, except for the commonly used 3DMatch~\cite{zeng2017cvpr} and ScanNet~\cite{dai2017cvpr} datasets, we select two outdoor LiDAR datasets: Waymo~\cite{sun2020cvpr} and KAIST~\cite{jung2024ijrr} for the zero-shot multi-view registration evaluation, at both scan- and submap-level.
-We additionally select two terrestrial laser scanner (TLS) datasets: WHU-TLS~\cite{dong2020jprs-whutls} and ETH-TLS~\cite{theiler2015jprs} for the zero-shot multi-view registration evaluation.
-They cover various scenarios such as classroom, park, campus, tunnel, historical building, forest, and mountain, with the scale ranging from 10\,m to 1000\,m.
-We only show the qualitative results in the main paper and here we provide the quantitative results in \cref{tab:test_metrics_all_datasets}.

-\paragraph{Evaluation metrics}
+\subsection{Evaluation metrics}

-We follow previous works on point cloud registration to evaluate the performance of our model using the registration success rate~(\%) calculated with thresholds on correspondence RMSE for 3DMatch and on translation and rotation error for the other datasets, summarized in \cref{tab:testing_datasets}.
-We use threshold settings of previous works~\cite{zeng2017cvpr, sun2025jprs, seo2025iccv}.
+We evaluate pairwise registration performance using the registration success rate (\%), computed with thresholds on correspondence RMSE for 3DMatch and on translation and rotation errors for all other datasets; the exact thresholds are summarized in \cref{tab:pairwise_testing_datasets} and follow the settings of prior works~\cite{zeng2017cvpr, sun2025jprs, seo2025iccv}.